How to Get Your Property Back After Being Released from Custody

 Salt Lake City, Utah Criminal Defense Attorney Offering Free Consultations

-If you or a loved one has been arrested and had property seized by police, speak with a Salt Lake City criminal defense attorney about your case immediately.
+If you or a loved one has been arrested and had property seized by police, speak with a Salt Lake City criminal defense lawyer about your case immediately.
 The attorneys at Overson Law will fight tirelessly for your property rights.
 To schedule your free consultation, call our law offices today at (801) 758-2287.